jdinh2/AzureVMAD/README.md

 <img src="https://i.gyazo.com/85c0a5471c38fe5f82b8c6a384135c59.png" height="80%" width="80%" alt="Set IP to Static p"/>
 </p>
 <p>
+DC-1 has to have a static Private IP Address.
+Client one will connect to DC-1 to ensure connectivity we will try to ping DC-1 from Client-1.
+At first, the ping will not work correctly.

-Go back into the first VM and go to the networking tab.
+So Go back into the first VM and go to the networking tab.
 Here we will click on the Network Interface > IP configurations
 </p>

 </br>